 - bills of exchange.

-In addition, arbitration awards can form the basis of execution under the same rules as judgments under (a) above with some exceptions (which are set out in Sections 38 and 39 of the AA).
+In addition, arbitration awards can form the basis of execution under the same rules as judgments under point (a), above, with some exceptions (set out in Sections 38 and 39 of the AA).
 The execution is levied by the bailiff's court against the vessel itself.

-Under Danish law, all creditors, not only the creditor, who has arrested the vessel, may levy execution in the asset (vessel) as they are treated equally.
-As such, an arrest does not in itself give the arrest applicant a priority in the distribution of the proceeds of the sale.
+Under Danish law, all creditors, not only the creditor who has arrested the vessel, may levy execution in the asset (vessel) as they are treated equally.
+As such, an arrest does not in itself give the arrest applicant any priority in the distribution of the proceeds of the sale.

-When an execution has been levied on a vessel, the creditor may request the bailiff's court in which the execution was levied to schedule a judicial sale.36 To protect his or her execution against claims from other creditors or other third parties acquiring rights over the vessel, the creditor must therefore register the execution with the Danish Ship Register or the Danish International Ship Register.37
+When an execution has been levied on a vessel, the creditor may request the bailiff's court in which the execution was levied to schedule a judicial sale.37 To protect his or her execution against claims from other creditors or other third parties acquiring rights over the vessel, the creditor must therefore register the execution with the Danish Ship Register or the Danish International Ship Register.38

 ii Port state control